 Bad Guys Close In

 K’s AI has invited one of the local prostitutes over, and he makes love to their combined form.
 The prostitute notices the wooden horse.
-She plants a tracking device in his coat pocket before leaving.
+She plants a tracking device in K’s coat pocket before leaving his apartment.

 Knowing he cannot stay in LA because he will fail the LAPD mental fitness test, K transfers his AI girlfriend to the mobile device, deleting the backup in his apartment.
 If anything happens to the device, she will effectively die.
 (Guess what happens later.)

 K goes and has the wooden horse analyzed.
 He is told (unsurprisingly) that it was indeed made from wood, a material now quite scarce.
 It is radioactive in some special way, which somehow indicates that it came from the abandoned city of Las Vegas.
 Despite the high resale value of the wooden horse, K does not sell it.